 Concentric coils tend to dominate the market whereas mono, imaging and 2-box coils are typical found in specialty detectors.
 Concentric coils come stock on popular metal detectors such as the Garrett ACE 300 and Fisher F22.
 DD coils come stock on some newer models such as the Garrett AT Pro and Garrett AT Max.

 Here are some of the benefits a DD coil has over the traditional concentric coils:

 - Better performance in areas with highly mineralized soil and ground interference.

-- Superior target ID separation by nature of the narrow magnetic field generated by the DD coil.
-Target ID separation refers to a coil’s ability to distinguish between a good target when it is buried close to another bad target (ie a silver quarter buried next to a pull tab.
-Without solid target ID, this would be a bad target not worthy of digging and we’d never recover the silver quarter!).
+- Superior target separation by nature of the narrow magnetic field generated by the DD coil.
+Target ID separation refers to a coil’s ability to distinguish between a good target when it is buried close to another bad target (ie a silver quarter buried next to a bottle cap.
+Without solid target ID, these close targets could register as one bad target not worthy of digging and we’d never recover the silver quarter!).

 - More precise pinpointing accuracy as a result of the overlapping “hotspot”’

 - Enhanced depth and search field penetration in mineralized soil

 The photo below illustrates the different detection fields generated by the DD vs concentric coils.